bmerrickBoomi/BoomiKubernetesLocal/README.md

 # Addons

 Additional services can be installed to create integrations from.
-They can be accessed from within a Atom/Molecule from the internal DNS name.
+They can be accessed from within a Atom/Molecule from the internal DNS name or externally from the NodePort defined.

 For services with paths, they need to be manually created before deployment.